-When a physician and Qualified Health Partner (QHP) perform an E/M, the time spent by each is summed for the total time
+When a physician and Qualified Health Partner (QHP) perform an E/M, the time spent by each is summed for the total time.
+PHP aligns with CMS split shared services rules.
+Split shared does not apply to the office setting.
+"Incident to" rules apply to the office setting.

-Time Based Code Selection
+Time-Based Code Selection

-For or those E/M services that allow code selection based on time, the medical record must include a clear time qualification statement with detailed information to support the amount of time reported.
-The statement should be unique to the patient and not a copy and paste statement with general terms.
-An adequate time qualification statement would include description or statement of the activities performed on the date of the encounter.
+For those E/M services that allow code selection based on time, the medical record must include a clear time qualification statement with detailed information to support the amount of time reported.
+The statement should be unique to the patient and not a copy-and-paste statement with general terms.
+An adequate time qualification statement would include a description or statement of the activities performed on the date of the encounter.
 Total time documented alone without a qualifying statement does not meet PHP's requirements to support time-based billing.

-Qualifying time may include activities such as preparing to see the patient(reviewing tests); counseling or education a patient, family or caregiver; reporting test results to patient by phone; ordering medications, tests or procedures; reviewing separately obtained history; referral coordination for patient (when not separately reportable).
-Activities that do not count toward total time include time spent on a calendar day other than day of patient encounter, services that are separately reportable under other CPT codes, clinical staff time.
-If an unusual amount of time was spent on a task, details as why should be included in the medical record.
+Qualifying time may include activities such as preparing to see the patient (reviewing tests); counseling or education a patient, family, or caregiver; reporting test results to patient by phone; ordering medications, tests, or procedures; reviewing separately obtained history; referral coordination for the patient (when not separately reportable).
+Activities that do not count toward total time include time spent on a calendar day other than the day of patient encounter, services that are separately reportable under other CPT codes, and clinical staff time.
+If an unusual amount of time was spent on a task, details regarding why should be included in the medical record.
 Instead of using a standard template where only the documented minutes change (i.e., XX minutes, for counseling and educating the patient), a unique patient specific statement should be documented in the record.
 For example, a patient with chronic unstable diabetes and documented non-compliance may require additional counseling time.
 An appropriate qualifying statement may say: